Understanding Kona Coffee Grades and Rating System

-Many coffee connoisseurs consider Kona coffee beans to be amongst the very best in the world (check out this list), so companies were bound to jump on the gravy train and turn ‘Kona’ into a marketing buzzword.
+Many coffee connoisseurs consider Kona coffee beans to be amongst the very best in the world, so companies were bound to jump on the gravy train and turn ‘Kona’ into a marketing buzzword.

-Technically, though, Kona coffee is not just any coffee from Kona (1):
+Technically, though, Kona coffee is not just any coffee from the Kona area (1):

 Kona coffee means green coffee processed from cherry coffee which is grown in the geographic region of Kona and which at least meets the minimum requirements of Kona Prime green coffee.